 Some time ago I received a call to do a bee removal from a four story building.
 Several weeks prior to the call the owner noticed that there were honey bees flying into the roof-line of his home.
 In a attempt to kill the bees himself he decided to opened up the interior ceiling at an assumed location near the bee access point.
 After opening up a section of ceiling he realized that he could not access the bee nest due to obstructions from roof rafters.
 He gave up on the attempt after he noticed that the bees were now invading his bedroom.
 Several days later I was contacted to remedy the problem.
-The following pictures show the results upon my arrival:
+These pictures showe the results:

 Looking down from the bedroom.